 Mike championed the addition of the new decimal types and arithmetic to the IEEE 754 standard and to the C, C++, COBOL, and other languages (as well as in hardware), and remains active in the related work of a number of standards organizations, including ECMA, ISO, ANSI, IEEE, BSI, and W3C.
 He has been the Editor of the IEEE 754 standard since its first ballot in 2007 and through its publication in 2008 and as ISO/IEC/IEEE 60559 in 2011, and was a member of the Program Committee for the IEEE Symposium on Computer Arithmetic.

 Mike was a founder member of the IBM Academy of Technology in 1989, and was elected to its Technology Council in 1989, 1990, and 1997, serving seven years in all.
 He has received numerous IBM awards, including Invention Plateaux, patent awards, several Outstanding Technical Achievement, Divisional, and Distinguished Contribution awards, and also received IBM’s Corporate Award for Outstanding Technical Innovation (the largest ever awarded to an individual).
 In 1990 he was named an IBM Fellow, which allowed him to work on projects of his own choosing.
 He retired from IBM in March 2010 and is now improving his flying skills and researching embedded systems and sensors for use in the air and underground.

 Mike was elected Fellow of the Institution of Electrical Engineers (now IET) in 1997, Fellow of the British Computer Society in 1999, and Fellow of the Royal Academy of Engineering in 1999.
 He has been a Visiting Professor in the Department of Computer Science at the University of Warwick since 1999.

-Since taking early retirement in 2010, Mike writes software for embedded systems, avionics, and desktop applications, and continues to contribute to the C language standard and is the Editor of the current ‘2018’ revision of IEEE 754.
+Since taking early retirement in 2010, Mike writes software for embedded systems, avionics, mapping, and desktop applications.
+He continues to contribute to the C language standard and is the Editor of the current ‘2018’ revision of IEEE 754.

 This page was last edited on 2019-09-11 by mfc.